Ian Collins (footballer)

 Ian "Collo" Collins AM (born 24 October 1942) is a former Australian rules footballer and is now a high-profile businessman.

 Playing career

-Carlton Football Club
+Carlton

-Collins played for the Carlton Football Club in the Victorian Football League between 1961 and 1971.
+Collins played for the Carlton Football Club in the Victorian Football League between 1961 and 1971 for a total of 161 games and kicked 49 goals.
 He was part of the 1968 premiership side. but he missed the entire 1970 premiership winning season due to an achilles injury.
 He returned in 1971.
 Collins played as a tough back-pocket player in the back line and was recruited from Sale.

 Coaching career

 Port Melbourne Football Club (VFA)

 Collins had a coaching stint as captain and senior coach of Port Melbourne Football Club in the VFA from 1972 until the end of the 1973 season. where one of his players was his former senior coach at Carlton Ron Barassi, then Collins hung up his boots for good as senior coach of Port Melbourne to prepare for bigger things and to move on with other endeavours.